 Attendance will be taken each schoolday in Synergy (SIS) by the student's teacher.
 If a parent notifies the teacher that the student will not be able to participate in learning activities for the day; reasons specified under EC 48205 will be used to determine if the absence is excused or unexcused.
 If a student does not participate in any learning activities for the day and there was no contact from the parent and/or student has not checked in with the teacher, the student is marked absent.
 Participation includes evidence of participation in online activities, completion of regular assignments, completion of assessments, and/or contacts between district employees and pupils/parents or guardians.
 The teachers will keep a record of each student's weekly engagement verifying daily participation and tracking assignments.
-The process to create these records was collaborative with stakeholders that included district staff, principals, and teachers.
 Elementary teachers will use a standardized google sheet for the weekly engagement record.
 Secondary teachers will utilize their gradebooks to track the amount of time required for each assignment in Synergy (SIS), which will include logging the minutes for live instruction.